Gakkilovemath/book/README.md

 Example programs for the book "Nonparametric Estimation under Shape Constraints" (2014), Piet Groeneboom and Geurt Jongbloed.
 Cambridge University Press, 2014.

-For running the R scripts, like MLEThai.R in the directory CompetingRisk_bootstrap, one needs three
+For running the R scripts, like MLEThai.R in the directory Rscripts/CompetingRisk_bootstrap, one needs three
 files: the R script, the input file (for the present directory this is: dataThai.txt) and the C++ file (in this case icm.cpp).
 One needs to put the three files, R script, C++ file (which has the extension .cpp) and input file (with extension .txt), into one directory, just like